Does Your Property Management Website Make the Grade? Find Out Here.

-For property management websites, for marketing, and for any kind of communication with prospects and customers, what you say and how you say it makes all the difference.
+For property management websites, marketing, and any communication with prospects and customers, what you say and how you say it makes all the difference.

 However, there's more to content than written words.
 Your website should have engaging content in a variety of formats:

-Engaging new leads is not only about how they find you.
-Robust and interesting content helps keep visitors interested in your property management business!
+Engaging new leads is not only about 'how' they find you.
+Robust and interesting content that aligns with a content marketing strategy and goals helps keep visitors interested in your property management business!

-Finally, be sure you have some social proof.
+Finally, be sure your homepage "pops" with some social proof.

 If you're missing any of these content elements, you might need to give your website a "C" for "complacency."
-If visitors aren't staying to read, watch, and ultimately share your content, knock your site down to a "D" for "deficient."
+However, if visitors aren't staying to read, watch, and ultimately share your content, knock your site down to a "D" for "deficient."

 Today's websites look vastly different than sites of five or ten years ago.